-The SSIP Math Project provides training and resources on evidence-based math instruction and DBI through an online learning management system, BRIDGE-RI (https://mtssri.org/).
-The BRIDGE-RI Courses are learning opportunities designed to foster active learner engagement, promote implementation of newly learned skills, provide learner choice, and build RI educator community.
-The courses engage participants through text, video or screencast of content or experts, video or audio from the course facilitator, or links to downloadable resources.
-The addition of self-reflection opportunities checks for understanding, and elements that allow course participants to interact with each other make courses engaging for the adult learner audience they serve.
-Currently there are three self-paced BRIDGE-RI Mathematics Courses: Core Instruction in the Mathematics Classroom (Part I): Foundations, Supporting All Learners in Math: Universal Design, Differentiation, and Scaffolding, and Supporting Language Development in Mathematics.
-The fourth self-paced mathematics course, Core Instruction in the Mathematics Classroom (Part II): Advanced - Facilitating Deep

-Mathematical Understanding will launch in the next quarter.
-Two self-paced BRIDGE-RI Tier 3 Courses were developed in collaboration with WestBay: Tier 3 Overview and Tier 3 Systems.
-The SSIP Math Project supported the creation of family and community engagement resources and highlighted math specific examples of the DBI process.
+The Rhode Island Tiered Intervention in Math Education (RI TIME) project provides evidence-based math instruction and DBI training and resources through an online learning management system, BRIDGE-RI (https://mtssri.org/).
+The BRIDGE-RI Courses offer learning opportunities designed to foster active learner engagement, promote the implementation of newly learned skills, provide learner choice, and build the RI educator community.
+The courses engage participants through text, video, or screencast of content or experts, video or audio from the course facilitator, or links to downloadable resources.
+The addition of self-reflection opportunities checks for understanding and elements that allow course participants to interact with each other make courses engaging for the adult learner audience they serve.
+Currently, there are five self-paced BRIDGE-RI Mathematics Courses: Core Instruction in the Mathematics Classroom (Part I): Foundations and (Part II): Advanced - Facilitating Deep Mathematical Understanding, Supporting All Learners in Math: Universal Design, Differentiation, and Scaffolding, Supporting Language Development in Mathematics, and Using Number Talks to Support Students in Mathematics.
+Four self-paced BRIDGE-RI Tier 3 Courses were developed in collaboration with WestBay: Tier 3 Overview, Tier 3 Systems Teaming for Intensive Intervention, Tier 3 Data Progress Monitoring and Data-Based Individualization, and Tier 3 Practices - Validated Intervention and the Map.
+The SSIP Math Project supported the creation of family and community engagement resources and highlighted math-specific examples of the DBI process.